Salsa Criolla (Red Onion Dressing) is the most popular accompaniment for Peruvian dishes. It's simple to prepare and

-When my Tía Martha visited from Peru, she made this salsa to accompany the frijoles (beans) she made for dinner.
-When preparing the Salsa Criolla, she first cut the red onion in half and placed it in a bowl of cold water.
+When my aunt visited from Peru, she made salsa criolla to accompany the frijoles (beans) she was making for dinner.
+She cut a red onion in half and placed it in a bowl of cold water.
 When I asked why, she explained it eliminated tears when slicing.
 After 10 minutes or so, she took the onion out and began to slice.
 Tears formed and I asked if she was okay.
 She told me the onions were making her cry.
-Maybe the cold water here is different from Peru!
-We all laughed.
+Maybe the cold water here is different from Peru.

-My Mom and Tía Renee would slice the onions first, then place them in a bowl of cold salted water with a good pinch of salt, squeeze them over and over, then drain the water and repeat but without the salt.
-The grit from the salt would separate the membrane from the onion and remove some of the intensity.
-This is the way I’ve always done it.
+"Wash" the onions first by placing them in a bowl of cold water with a good pinch of salt.
+The onion slices are squeezed over and over.
+The grit from the salt separates the membrane from the onion and removes some of the intensity.
+The process is repeated once more, if needed.